 The possession value is used when calculating the budget effect of acquiring or losing possessions.
 The budget effect of possessions is relatively limited compared to the rest of income.
+Income from colonies will slowly decline over time.

 Some possessions have oil, and access to oil fuel is necessary to build oil fuelled ships before 1920.
 After that, oil extraction and trade is assumed to have spread so that all nations can gain access to oil.
 Before 1920, oil might be randomly discovered in new places.